Diminishing Returns in Self-Supervised Learning: Experiments

 We then repeat this experiment for ViNy models pre-trained using SimMIM with a varying number of training examples from ImageNet 1-K. The results are visualized in Figure \ref{fig:perf-trend} and listed in Table \ref{tab:pt-performance} in the appendix.

-Finally, we repeated this experiment for each pre-trained model, adding intermediate fine-tuning before downstream fine-tuning.
-The impact of the additional intermediate fine-tuning is visualized in Figure \ref{fig:it-trend} and the data is listed in Table \ref{tab:full-it-performance} in the appendix.
-In every pre-trained model and at every downstream fine-tuning size, the additional of intermediate fine-tuning worsens the mIoU of our model on the downstream segmentation task.
+We then repeat this experiment with the inclusion of an intermediate fine-tuning stage.
+The impact of this additional supervision is visualized in Figure \ref{fig:it-trend} and the data is listed in Table \ref{tab:full-it-performance} in the appendix.
+As intermediate fine-tuning worsens performance, we show the paired results in terms of negative mIoU.
+All experiments are averaged over three runs with fixed data splits to control for variance.